 - Be My Angel (also present at the Police Stand) is an initiative that underlines the dangers of drink driving.
 Its “Be My Angel” scheme encourages festival-goers to designate an “angel” – a driver who agrees not to drink any alcohol throughout the evening and drives his/her friends home.

-Prev’ Spot also works closely with HES-SO (Sion, Valais).
+- Prev’ Spot also works closely with HES-SO (Sion, Wallis).
 Nursing students work on various community health projects thematically linked to the Festival, and they design a prevention project that they implement on site during the Festival.

 Above all, Prev’ Spot is a place of relaxation, exchange and discussion in the heart of a festive environment.